riz3ndrr/cubing-comp-round-sim/README.md

 - cubescrambler
 - requests
 - numpy
+- pandas

 You can install the necessary packages by running this command in your terminal:

-`pip install customtkinter cubescrambler requests numpy`
+`pip install customtkinter cubescrambler requests numpy pandas`

 ### Run in terminal